Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 ```

-Three consecutive multiplication of a vector using the data container `array1`, using the adapter `adapter1` and using the adapter method `adapter1.mul()` increase the value of all vector elements making them 8 times greater.
+Three consecutive multiplication of a vector using the data container `array1`, using the adapter `adapter1` and using the adapter method `adapter1.mul()` increase the value of all vector elements, making them eight times greater.

 ### Convention dst=null